 I couldn’t truly relax, because I was frustrated about not getting anything done.
 But I didn’t feel like doing any of the many items on my to-do list, or anything else, for that matter.

 Do you see the endless circle I had gotten myself into?

 I had to do something.

-I took some time to learn about the nature of motivation, how it naturally ebbs and flows, and ways to build it back up when my cup is feeling empty.
+Taking some time to learn about the nature of motivation helped me understand my experience.
+Motivation naturally ebbs and flows, and there are ways to build it back up when my cup is feeling empty.